-We, our executive officers and directors have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 60 days after the date of this prospectus without first obtaining the written consent of the representatives.
-Specifically, we and these other persons have agreed, with certain limited exceptions, not to directly or indirectly:
+We, our executive officers and directors have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 30 days, with respect to us, and 60 days, with respect to our executive officers and directors, after the date of this prospectus without first obtaining the written consent of the underwriters.
+Specifically, we and these other persons have agreed, with certain limited exceptions (including the permitted sale of up to 200,000 shares of our common stock in the aggregate by our directors and executive officers to pay tax liabilities, make charitable contributions and/or to fund other personal expenditures) not to directly or indirectly:

-- · offer, pledge, sell or contract to sell any common stock, - sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant for the sale of any common stock, - lend or otherwise dispose of or transfer any common stock, - · request or demand that we file a registration statement related to the common stock, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.
+- offer, pledge, sell or contract to sell any common stock, - sell any option or contract to purchase any common stock, - purchase any option or contract to sell any common stock, - grant any option, right or warrant for the sale of any common stock, - lend or otherwise dispose of or transfer any common stock, - request or demand that we file a registration statement related to the common stock, or - enter into any swap or other agreement that transfers, in whole or in part, the economic consequence of ownership of any common stock whether any such swap or transaction is to be settled by delivery of shares or other securities, in cash or otherwise.